BirolLab/btl/_posts/2026-07-23-hostseq-ntroot.md

 ---
 layout: post
-title: "New in *Genome*: Mapping ancestry composition in 10,250 Canadians"
+title: "New in Genome: Mapping ancestry composition in 10,250 Canadians from the HostSeq cohort with ntRoot"
 category: news
 ---